 We recommend that you come to see the team on campus before you start.
-Get in touch to find out more about the type of support you may need.
+Email us at firstname.lastname@example.org to find out more about the type of support you may need.

 There is also a wide range of study and practical skills advice on offer.
 Student Learning Services provide wide-ranging study skills guidance and also run the Learning Strategies modules.

 Our care experienced student advisers can help you with information and advice on a range of topics.
-You can get in touch at any time from before you apply through to when you become a student, or .
+You can contact them at email@example.com at any time, from before you apply through to when you become a student.

 Dr Dalene Swanson - Dalene is the Course Director of Access to Degree Studies.
-She also lectures on the Initial Teacher Education programme in the Faculty of Social Sciences, and researches in the field of Education and Mathematics Education.
-She is a member of the Scottish Universities Association of Lifelong Learning, is on the Board of Trustees of Scotdec Global Learning Centre, and is an international executive member of the UNESCO Chair in Democracy, Global citizenship, and Transformative Education.
+She teaches on the course and also lectures on the Initial Teacher Education course in the Faculty of Social Sciences.
+She researches in the field of Education and Mathematics Education.
+She is a member of the Scottish Universities Association of Lifelong Learning, is on the Board of Trustees of SCOTDEC, Scotland’s development Education Centre, and is on the International Executive Board of the UNESCO Chair in Democracy, Global citizenship, and Transformative Education.

-Dr Kevin Brosnan - Kevin teaches on the Access to Degree Studies programme and is also the Course Director of the Teaching Qualification in Further Education (TQFE) In Service and Pre Service programmes.
+Dr Kevin Brosnan - Kevin teaches on the Access to Degree Studies course and is also the Course Director of the Teaching Qualification in Further Education (TQFE) In-Service and Pre-Service programmes.

-Dr Sarah Galloway - Sarah teaches on the Access to Degree Studies programme.
+Dr Sarah Galloway - Sarah teaches on the Access to Degree Studies - and the TQFE course.
 Sarah is also a member of the National Strategic Forum on Adult Learning Working Group - Professional Development, which takes forward the priorities set out in the Scottish Government's vision for adult learning.